gridstack/gridstack.js/README.md

     grid.add_widget(new_node.x, new_node.y, new_node.width, new_node.height, true);
 }
 else {
-    alert('Not enough free space to please the widget');
+    alert('Not enough free space to place the widget');
 }
 ```